Joystream/joystream-landing/testnets/rome/forum-module.md

 - **Create a category**: Can either be a new root category, or if parent category is referenced, it would be a subcategory.

 - **Archive|Delete (Unarchive|Undelete) a category**: Results in category being marked as archived or deleted, while it and all corresponding threads, posts and subcategories remain in the state.
 It is however no longer possible to delete or mutate anything in the category in any way, such as adding posts, creating threads or subcategories, etc. Well-behaved UIs will not render deleted categories.
 In what follows a category is said to be _directly_ archived or deleted, if its applying directly to that category, and _indirectly_ if it applies to some ancestor category.
+The only distinction between archiving and deletion in the runtime is that a directly deleted category cannot be unarchived.

 - **Moderate a post in a thread**: Results in post being marked as moderated, with a corresponding rationale for the moderation added, but it remains in the system state.
 It is not longer possible to edit the post text, and well-behaved UIs will not render such posts.